Women’s Film Preservation Fund Grant Application Guidelines

 - IndieCollect, a nonprofit organization, which helps independent filmmakers locate their films and archive their preservation masters. www.indiecollect.org.

 II.
 Previously preserved: Check that the film hasn’t already been preserved through another archive or nonprofit organization that the film may have been associated with.

 III.
 Rights Information: If you’re unsure, we suggest checking any contracts or agreements you may have on file for the film, current or previous distribution companies as well as the collaborators on the film, such as an Executive Producer, Co-Producer, or Producer.
 These are just some examples.

 If the copyright was filed at the U.S. copyright office, you can contact the office (www.copyright.gov) to begin a search.
 Please keep in mind that copyrights can be transferred without filing with the copyright office so findings can be inconclusive.

-If you obtain a proper estimate from a film preservation lab based on a physical inspection of film materials, this usually acts as your budget, as long as it includes the items below.
+A proper estimate from a film preservation lab must be based on a physical inspection of film materials by the preservation lab and will act as your budget.
+It should include the items:

-- Identify all existing film and sound elements
+- Identification of all existing film and sound elements

 - Evaluation, cleaning and preparation